dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 <iframe src="https://archive.org/embed/Beast_1020" width="560" height="384" frameborder="0" webkitallowfullscreen="true" mozallowfullscreen="true" allowfullscreen></iframe>

-To get a feel for the game, play it in the iframe above or on [archive.org](https://archive.org/embed/Beast_1020).
+To get a feel for the game, play it in the iframe above or on [archive.org](https://archive.org/embed/Beast_1020) directly.

-But generally, it's simple
+But generally, it's simple:

 ![Animated scene from the 1984 ASCII game BEAST, showing a blue diamond-shaped player character navigating a maze-like environment made of green block clusters, avoiding obstacles and moving toward a yellow target area in the top right corner.
 The screen features a classic DOS-style black background with retro text-based graphics](assets/board.gif#small)